Call now in confidence immediate help & advice 24/7

 Upon entering heroin rehab, people will immediately begin the heroin detox process.
 This is overseen by a clinical team who will prescribe a medication such as Subutex.

-This will wean the person off heroin in a tapered way over 7-10 days.
+This will wean the person off heroin in a tapered way over 7-10 days at rehab.

 Beat your heroin addiction with the help of a drug and alcohol rehab in Birmingham by calling us today on 0800 088 66 86